Shan-light/Intrusion-Detection-and-Prevention-Lab/README.md

 ### Skills Learned
 - Network Security Fundamentals - Understanding core concepts of Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS)
-- Passive and active network monitoring
+- Passive mode (detects threats and generates alerts- IDS) and active mode (blocks or prevents detected malicious traffic from entering the network - IPS).
 - Suricata Installation and Configuration - Installing Suricata on a Kali Linux environment
 - Configuring Suricata to operate in IDS and IPS modes
 - Managing Suricata rule sets and YAML configuration files